 GOALS FOR BUSINESS OWNERS ONLY

-b.
-The rest of the planning process and all tax planning and implementation is dedicated to reaching the objectives you establish
+You have to decide how you want to leave your business and how that is to be achieved.
+The rest of the planning process and all tax planning and implementation is dedicated to reaching the objectives you establish.

 INITIAL OWNER-BASED DEPARTURE OBJECTIVES CHECKLIST

-Financial Exit Objectives
+Financial Exit Objectives:

-having $__________________ of annual after-tax income for the rest of my (and my spouse’s) lifetime
+- Leaving the business in style means, for me, having $_______ of annual after-tax income for the rest of my (and my spouse’s) lifetime.

-Personal Exit Objectives
+Personal Exit Objectives:

-c.
-I Intend To Transfer The Business To:
+- I Intend To Transfer The Business To:

-1. The following child or children (Yes or No).
+- The following child or children (Yes or No).
 If yes, who?_____________________________________

-The following key employees (Yes or No).
+- The following key employees (Yes or No).
 If yes, who?_____________________________________

-3. My co-owners (Yes or No)
+- My co-owners (Yes or No)

-4. A third party, known or unknown (Yes or No)
+- A third party, known or unknown (Yes or No)